All Categories >Programmatic Advertising > What is Frequency in Advertising and Why is it Important?

 What is Frequency Capping?

-Frequency capping limits the number of times an ad will be exposed to a user.
-The main goal is to avoid showing the same ad to the same user too many times.
+Frequency capping is a feature that limits the number of times an ad will be exposed to the same user.

-If the same ad is frequently served for the same user, it can count as intrusive advertising and reduce the campaign’s CTR.
+The main goal of the frequency capping is to avoid showing the same ad to the user too many times.
+If the same ad is frequently served for the same user, it is perceived as intrusive and reduces the campaign’s CTR.

 Why is Frequency Capping Important?

-Why do publishers see the same ad but on different ad placements?
+Why do publishers see the same ad on different ad placements?

 Frequency Capping Best Practices